 Tips for Improving Your Child's Sleep

-- Establish a regular time for bed each night and do not vary from it.
-Similarly, the waking time should not differ from weekday to weekend by more than one to one and a half hours.
+- Set a regular time for bed each night, and don’t vary from it.
+And don’t encourage sleeping in on the weekends.
+Wake-up time shouldn’t differ by more than 1 to 1 ½ hours.

 - Create a relaxing bedtime routine, such as giving your child a warm bath or reading a story.

-- Do not give children any food or drinks with caffeine less than six hours before bedtime.
+- Don’t give children any food or drinks with caffeine less than 6 hours before bedtime.

-- Make sure the temperature in the bedroom is comfortable and that the bedroom is dark.
+- Make sure the temperature in the bedroom is comfortable and the bedroom is dark.

 - Make sure the noise level in the house is low.